5 must-know myths about weight-loss medications

 We’ve all seen the advertisements on social media for “nature’s Ozempic”.
 When it comes to your health, and the health of your population, it’s critical to rely on advice from experts, rather than influencers.
 There is no magic pill or shot that will fix all problems.
 Weight loss takes time, patience, and most importantly, behavioral change.

-If you take away anything, let it be this: weight-loss medications present promising, clinical results, but individuals who receive tailored treatment based on their needs achieve greater weight loss, and pairing weight-loss medications with behavior change support is significantly more effective at sustained weight loss than taking weight-loss medications alone.2
+If you take away anything, let it be this: weight-loss medications present promising clinical results, but individuals who receive tailored treatment based on their needs achieve greater weight loss.
+Pairing weight-loss medications with behavior-change support is significantly more effective at sustained weight loss than taking weight-loss medications alone.1